 * Some Conservatives urged PM May before budget to sack him

-Despite the sombre outlook for economic growth and government borrowing, Hammond announced on Wednesday some spending steps aimed at winning back voters, in particular abolishing a property tax for most first-time home-buyers.
+Despite outlining a sombre outlook for economic growth and government borrowing, Hammond announced some spending steps aimed at winning back voters, in particular abolishing a property tax for most first-time home-buyers.

-The plans were enough to win over Conservative lawmakers, some of whom who had even been urging Prime Minister Theresa May before the budget to fire Hammond - nicknamed "Spreadsheet Phil" - for his cautious approach to Brexit and the public finances.
+The plans were enough to win over Conservative lawmakers who had even been urging Prime Minister Theresa May before the budget to fire him for his cautious approach to Brexit and the public finances.

-The Sun newspaper praised Hammond for putting money in voters' pockets while the right-wing Daily Mail declared Hammond was "Eeyore no more!", referring to the glum donkey from A.A.
+The right-wing Daily Mail newspaper on Thursday declared Hammond was "Eeyore no more!", referring to the glum donkey from A.A.
 Milne's Winnie-the-Pooh books.
-Last month the pro-Brexit paper had described him as treacherous and dismal.
+Last month the paper had described him as treacherous and dismal.

 "I've never been gloomy, I'm a pragmatist.
 I take the world as it is," Hammond told BBC radio on Thursday.

-Other media were sceptical about his chances of silencing his critics.
-The Financial Times said "'Box Office' Phil does enough to survive, for now".
+Other media, though, were sceptical about Hammond's chances of keeping these critics on-side.
+A Financial Times opinion piece said "'Box Office' Phil does enough to survive, for now".

-The OBR's outlook has yet to take into account the impact of Brexit, given that the nature of the exit deal is still unclear.
+Even the OBR's downbeat outlook has yet to take into account the impact of Brexit, given that the nature of the exit deal is still unclear.
 Economists polled by Reuters assign a roughly one-in-three chance of a disorderly exit.

-Compounding matters for Hammond, the squeeze on households looks set to last for years.
-The OBR forecast virtually no wage growth in inflation-adjusted terms for the next two years.
+Compounding matters for Hammond, the squeeze on households looks likely to extend for years, with the OBR forecasting virtually no wage growth in inflation-adjusted terms for the next two years.

-"We will all have to get used to the idea that steadily rising living standards may be a thing of the increasingly distant past," IFS director Paul Johnson said. ($1 = 0.7515 pounds) (Additional reporting by Elizabeth Piper; Editing by Gareth Jones, William Schomberg and Richard Balmforth)
+"We will all have to get used to the idea that steadily rising living standards may be a thing of the increasingly distant past," said Paul Johnson, director of the Institute for Fiscal Studies. ($1 = 0.7515 pounds) (Additional reporting by Elizabeth Piper; Editing by Gareth Jones)